 DRIVER’S LICENSE

-Starting in 2025, a new law specifies that a driver’s license will not be suspended if an individual misses child support payments and their annual income is at or less than 70 percent of the median income for the county where they live.
+A 2025 law says that a driver’s license will not be suspended if an individual misses child support payments and their income is below a certain amount.

 If you think your driver’s license was suspended in error, or you have any questions related to your child support case, please contact the child support agency handling your case right away.